-- 'Sound alarm at waypoints' Activate this option if you wish that, when reaching a waypoint, a sound is heard.
-Load your SD card (folder: 'TwoNavData/Data' by default) the sounds that you want in wav format and select the sound. - Auto-play attached images/sounds/text: If waypoint has associated files, they can be automatically reproduced when inside waypoint radius.
+Activate this option if you wish that, when reaching a waypoint, a sound is heard.
+Load your SD card (folder: 'TwoNavData/Data' by default) the sounds that you want in wav format and select the sound.

-4.8.7 Next WPT
+4.8.8 Next WPT